 Moreover, previous studies have indicated that younger individuals tend to find intrapreneurial activities more appealing than their older counterparts.
-This preference can be attributed to various factors, including better health and greater inclination for risk-taking (Abubakar et al., 2014)
+This preference can be attributed to various factors, including better health and a greater inclination for risk-taking (Abubakar et al., 2014).

-4.1.3.
-Marital Status of Respondents
+4.1.3 Marital Status of Respondents

-The results from the survey, as displayed in table 9, reveal that the majority of selfemployed youths are single, with 88.6% of the respondents being single, while the remaining 11.4% are married.
-Previous research has consistently shown that married individuals often lean towards salaried or wage employment to ensure a sense of financial security and to cover family cost (Zuo & Bian, 2005)
+The findings from the survey, as displayed in Table 21, reveal that the majority of self-employed youths are single, with 88.6% of the respondents being single, while the remaining 11.4% are married.
+Previous research has consistently shown that married individuals often lean towards salaried or wage employment to ensure a sense of financial security and to cover family costs (Zuo & Bian, 2005).